andreszs/cordova-plugin-google-code-scanner/README.md

 # Remarks

+- Camera usage permission not required.
+- Reads all barcodes blazingly faster than any other barcode plugin thanks to the Google Play Services API.
-- The plugin uses Google Code Scanner [16.0.0-beta1](https://maven.google.com/web/index.html?q=play-services-code-scanner#com.google.android.gms:play-services-code-scanner "16.0.0-beta1") by default.
+- Plugin uses Google Code Scanner [16.0.0-beta1](https://maven.google.com/web/index.html?q=play-services-code-scanner#com.google.android.gms:play-services-code-scanner "16.0.0-beta1") by default.
 This is the first release.
 - To use a newer version in the future, the install accepts the **PLAY_SERVICES_CGS_VERSION** parameter.
 - It seems that whenever Play Store app is disabled, the UI module cannot be downloaded.
 Further tests required to verify this.
 - If you are viewing this README in NPM, there is probably a more up-to-date version in [GitHub](https://github.com/andreszs/cordova-plugin-google-code-scanner "GitHub").